Bewerken

 Create availability sets

 For each role (DC/AD FS and WAP), create availability sets that contain at least two machines each.
 This configuration helps achieve higher availability for each role.
-While creating the availability sets, you must decide on the following domains:
+While creating the availability sets, you must decide which of the following domains you want to use:

-• Fault Domains: VMs in the same fault domain share the same power source and physical network switch.
+• In a fault domain, VMs share the same power source and physical network switch.
 We recommend a minimum of two fault domains.
 The default value is 2 and you can leave it as-is for this deployment.

-• Update domains: Machines belonging to the same update domain are restarted together during an update.
+• In an update domain, machines restart together during an update.
 We recommend a minimum of two update domains.
-The default value is 5, and you can leave it as is for this deployment.
+The default value is 5, and you can leave it as-is for this deployment.

-To create availability sets, search for and select Availability sets in the Azure portal and choose + Create
+1. Search for and select Availability sets in the Azure portal, then select + Create.

 Screenshot showing how to create availability sets.